shanewilson/admin-panel/README.md

 - [PostCSS](https://github.com/postcss/postcss) - is a tool for transforming CSS with JS plugins
 - [Babel](https://babeljs.io/) - Babel will turn your ES6+ code into ES5 friendly code, so you can start using it right now without waiting for browser support
 - [ESLint](http://eslint.org/) - The pluggable linting utility for JavaScript and JSX
+- [Flexbox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) - Flexbox is a layout mode providing for the arrangement of elements on a page such that the elements behave predictably

 Development
 =